| | BUILDING PERSPECTIVES WITH LIMITED RESOURCES IN A RACE

 responsibilities for building a 4 SOC team.
 Examine our SOC skillset

 matrix to assist with recruiting and staffing a strong SOC team.
-Setting up the SOC Foundation THE QUICK BASICS

-There are two critical functions in building a SOC.
 The first is setting up your security monitoring tools to receive raw

 security-relevant data (e.g. login/logoff events, persistent outbound